 Is an Attorney Required to get Divorced in Colorado?

-You do not necessarily need an attorney.
+You do not necessarily need a divorce lawyer.
 However, it is something that you should take into consideration.

 The divorce process can be complicated and confusing, especially at a time when emotions are running high.
 Even though a couple may have the best of intentions and intend a peaceful divorce, the couple will likely run into stressful situations that test their intentions.

 When it comes to family law, consider contacting the divorce attorneys at Bahr, Kreidle, and Flicker.
 We have had over 30 years of experience with divorces and annulments in Littleton and are happy to assist you.
 Contact us to be advised of your rights and let us support you through what may be one of your most challenging experiences.